-Mujuzi CFR qualifies as an IPA under criterion A(i) as one of only two sites globally, and the only protected area, from which Rinorea ituriensis (CR) is known, as well as supporting populations of two other globally threatened taxa, Baissea leontonori (EN) and Alsophila camerooniana var. ugandensis (EN).
+Mujuzi CFR qualifies as an IPA under criterion A(i) as one of only two sites globally, and the only protected area, from which Rinorea ituriensis (CR) is known.
 Further botanical surveys are required at the site to fully catalogue the diversity of this site.